 This post contains a collection of pistol shot processes (aka shooting sequence, routine, ritual, etc.) in the hope they can be helpful to other pistol shooters.
-It started with my own routines, but then added the shooting sequences of other pistol shooters.
-If you want to be featured here, start by sharing your shooting sequence in the comments.
+It started with my own routines and their changes throughout time.
+It also has examples by other pistol shooters and coaches.

 Table of Contents